 Why is this an Essential Component?

 Care providers across all settings can play a key role to improve outcomes and experiences for people approaching the end of life, their families and carers (NSW Ministry of Health, 2012).
-To do this they need access to appropriate education, development opportunities and to be appropriately resourced (PCA, 2010).
+To do this health professionals need to be engaged and supported to undertake continuing professional development, access to appropriate education, development opportunities and to have appropriate supervision (Palliative Care Australia, 2018).

 The Agency for Clinical Innovation commissioned CareSearch (Palliative and Supportive Services, Flinders University) to identify local, national and international tools or resources that can potentially be used to implement each of the ten (10) Essential Components of Care within the Blueprint.